Iwasawa theory for weighted graphs: Application to quantum walks

 Making use of this equality, Konno and Sato proved the celebrated Konno--Sato theorem, which has the following application to calculate the eigenvalues of $\bm{U}$.

 \begin{thm}[{\cite[Proposition 2.2]{EHSW06}}, {\cite[Corollary 4.2]{KS12}}] $\bm{U}$ has $2l$ eigenvalues of the forms

 where $a_{\bm{W}}$ is an eigenvalue of $\bm{W}(X)$.
 The remaining $2(l-m)$ eigenvalues of $\bm{U}$ are $\pm 1$ with equal multiplicities. \end{thm} By Theorem \ref{corofKS}, one can calculate the eigenvalues of $\bm{U}$.
 While Theorem \ref{corofKS} is about the eigenvalues of $\bm{U}$, our following Iwasawa theoretical theorem is about the values of the characteristic polynomial $\det(u\bm{I}_{2l_n}-\bm{U})$ when a non-eigenvalue $a\in\bar{\Q}_p$ is substituted (recall that we have been fixing an embedding $\bar{\Q}\hookrightarrow\bar{\Q}_p$).
 This can be regarded as a graph discrete-time quantum walk analogue of Greenberg's class number conjecture (Conjecture \ref{conj:Greenberg}).
+Note that our weight function is compatible with the locally isomorphism part of the definition of (unramified) covers of weighted symmetric digraphs (Definition \ref{def:cover} (2)).

 \begin{thm} Let $X$ be a symmetric digraph.
 Let $\alpha:\mathbb{E}(X)\to\Gamma$ be a voltage assignment.
 For each $n\geq 0$, let $\alpha_n:\mathbb{E}(X)\to\Gamma_n$ be the voltage assignment obtained by composing $\alpha$ and $n$-th projection map $\Gamma\to\Gamma_n$.
 Let $X_n:=X(\Gamma_n,\alpha_n)$ and let $2l_n$ denote the number of edges of $X_n$.
 Let $\bm{U}_n$ be the transition matrix of $X_n$.
 Let $a$ be an element of $\bar{\Q}_p$ such that, for every $n\geq 0$, $a$ is not an eigenvalue of $\bm{U}_n$.
 Let $K:=\Q_p(a)$ and define